looker-open-source/components/src/components/Box/Box.md

 ### About Box

-`<Box />` is a low level component who's primary purpose is to provide a utility for easily controlling the spacing around elements in a consistent way using the [Lens spacing values](/#!/Spacing).
+`<Box />` is a low level component whose primary purpose is to provide a utility for easily controlling the spacing around elements in a consistent way using the [Lens spacing values](/#!/Spacing).

-It is recommended that you **avoid** using `<Box />` if possible and instead use a higher level component if it is available.

 ***